progman1/genprintlib/README.md

 ```<abstr>``` for many a value I wanted to look at, especially at the
 thrashing-around-without-a-clue stage of debugging when I'd rather not be coding
 printing functions and installing them under the debugger only to abandon them when it
-becomes apparent a particular is of no interest after all.
+becomes apparent a particular value is of no interest after all.
 This repo contains two dunified versions of the debugger extracted from compiler sources,
 modified to use __Genprint__ as the default printer.
 The modifications are minor
 and easily transferred to other versions.